nguyenbanhducA1K51/fullstack-intern-interview-sp24-js/README.md

 yarn start
 ```

+## Submission Instructions

+To submit the assignment, create a fork of this repository and commit your solutions.
+You may respond to the original email you received with the assignment instructions, or directly to [careers@swent-consulting.com](mailto:careers@swent-consulting.com).

 ## Assignment Instructions

 You may use any resources you wish to assist you in completing this project, that being StackOverflow, Google, ChatGPT, etc. I will warn you in advance of using GPT-3.5 solutions as they are often erroneous and will point you in the wrong direction.